usdot-fhwa-stol/carma-platform/carma_cooperative_perception/docs/stack_design.md

 We assume all actors can receive incoming messages such as SDSMs, whether they can use that data is a different matter.
 We also assume actors with local perception abilities have access to object-level data regarding the environment.

 ## General approach with notations
+The CP stack processes perception data in three key stages:

+- Detection Generation:
+  - Collects raw detections (D^i_k) from multiple sources (V2X, or local sensors)
+  - Each detection has its own timestamp when recorded
+  - All detections are in the vehicle's map frame which is handled by the Detection Generators
+- MOT (Multiple Object Tracking) Pipeline: Takes N raw detections with varying timestamps
+  - Aligns them temporally to create time-synchronized detections
+  - Produces M tracks/estimates (T^i_k) where typically N ≥ M
+  - Executes within a fixed time window Δt
+- Execution Timeline: System runs in discrete steps (k).
+During each step:
+  - Processes detections collected between k-1 and k
+  - Uses previous tracks from step k-1
+  - Generates new tracks for step k
+  - Small time offset ε accounts for detection timing variations

+The pipeline efficiently converts asynchronous sensor data into synchronized object tracks that downstream components can use for vehicle planning and control.

 ![Alt text](assets/Overall_MOT.png)

 ## Local perception and fusion